Shinnyo-en

 Shinnyo-en (真如苑, Borderless Garden of Truth) is a modern global Buddhist School for lay people.
 Its traditions can be traced back to the Daigoji branch of Shingon Buddhism.
-It was founded in 1936 by Shinjō Itō (伊藤真乗), and his wife Tomoji (友司) in a suburb of metropolitan Tokyo, the city of Tachikawa, where its headquarters is still located.
+It was founded in 1936 by Shinjō Itō and his wife Tomoji (友司) in a suburb of metropolitan Tokyo, the city of Tachikawa, where its headquarters is still located.

-In 2024, Shinnyo-en was reported to have 3,000,000 members, and temples and training centers in several countries in Asia, Europe and the Americas.
 The temples are characterised by the Nirvana image, a statue of the reclining Buddha.
 Central to Shinnyo-en is the belief, expressed in the Mahāyāna Mahāparinirvāṇa Sūtra, that all beings possess Buddha-nature, a natural, unfettered purity that can respond creatively and compassionately to any situation in life.